-Mitt Romney Joins March In D.C., Says ‘We Need To Stand Up And Say That Black Lives Matter’
+Mitt Romney Joins March In DC, Says ‘We Need To Stand Up And Say That Black Lives Matter’

 Mitt Romney joined a group of more than 1,000 Christians who marched in Washington, D.C., on Sunday, with the Republican senator saying he wanted to add his voice to the Black Lives Matter movement.

-The Utah Senator and former Republican presidential candidate wore a mask and joined others walking through the streets of the nation’s capital toward the White House.
+The Utah senator and former Republican presidential candidate wore a mask and joined others walking through the streets of the nation’s capital toward the White House.
 He told an NBC News reporter that he wanted to join the others speaking out against racism in the wake of George Floyd’s death in Minneapolis last month.

 “We need a voice against racism, we need many voices against racism and against brutality,” Romney said in a clip shared on Twitter.
 “And we need to stand up and say that black lives matter.”